What to Know About the 18 Month Sleep Regression

 FAQs:

-If your 18-month-old is waking suddenly, it's probably the 18-month sleep regression.
-If you believe it's something else, consult your baby's pediatrician.
+Your 18-month-old is waking suddenly at night likely because of the 18-month sleep regression.
+If you believe it’s something else, such as an illness, consult your baby’s healthcare provider.

 Thank you!
 Your submission has been received!